angelolab/SpaceCat/README.md

 ### Cell Table Format
 Your cell table will require a minimum amount of data to generate fundamental features.
 You can refer to `cell_table.csv` in the [example data](https://github.com/angelolab/SpaceCat/tree/main/data) for reference.
 - The **image name** column identifies specific regions of tissue in your data, denoted by `fov` in the example cell table.
-- The **cell label** column identifies the label for each cell in the image, denoted by `label` in the example cell table.
+- The **segmentation label** column identifies the label for each cell in the image, denoted by `label` in the example cell table.
 - The **cell area** column identifies the area of each cell, denoted by `area` in the example cell table.
 - The two **centroid columns** should detail the x and y location of each cell in the image, denoted by `centroid-0` and `centroid-1` in the example cell table.
-- At least one **cell type** assignment column is necessary to generate SpaceCat feature; however we recommend you include two or more levels of granularity.
+- At least one **cluster** assignment column denotes each cell type and is necessary to generate SpaceCat feature; however we recommend you include two or more levels of granularity.
 These columns are denoted by `cell_meta_cluster`, `cell_cluster`, and `cell_cluster_broad` in the example cell table.
 - Columns detailing the normalized **signal intensity** in each cell are included in the example cell table, so that functional marker features to be generated.
 You may include all markers in the initial cell table conversion, and filter which functional markers you would specifically like to include as features in the [preprocessing section](#preprocessing) below.